 A housemaid can never become expert if she does not first learn to handle broom, brush, and duster; carpets will be worn to shreds, furniture scratched, ornaments defaced, long before they ought to show the least sign of “wear and tear.”Sir Charles Santley, Introduction to The Art of Singing and Vocal Declamation (1908).

-Ultimately, the analysis of the voice is ruled by sensation.
-Accordingly, it is important to take time.
+It is important to take time.
 Learn to feel.
 A slight adjustment can make all the difference to the sounds.
 Here is a quote from the Master, Manuel Garcia II.

 For the pupil it is enough that, localising his sensations through his master’s explanations, he should learn to distinguish the various parts of this instrument and the manner of using them.Manuel Garcia, Hints on Singing, new and revised edition, 1894, preface.